 It’s often overlooked when discussing drug abuse and dependence, but alcohol dependence and alcoholism are among the most commonly cited substance abuse disorders in the US.
-Unfortunately, this can lead to many negative effects on one’s life, both short and long term.
+Unfortunately, this can lead to many negative effects on one’s life, both short and long-term.

-In the short term, people can suffer alcohol poisoning, the effects of being arrested for DUI or becoming domestic abuse statistics.
+In the short term, people can suffer alcohol poisoning, the effects of being arrested for DUI, or becoming domestic abuse statistics.
 Over a much longer timeline, however, alcoholism can cause more serious health effects that can be severe and even permanent.

-Alcoholism shakes result from involuntary muscle movements or spasms that cause the alcoholic individual to shake or jitter noticeably.
+Alcohol shakes result from involuntary muscle movements or spasms that cause the alcoholic individual to shake or jitter noticeably.
 This shaking can be isolated to just a single location in the body, or it can happen in multiple areas simultaneously or at different times.
 The tremors can happen constantly, or they can be intermittent.

 They can eventually cause the sufferer to become disabled by interfering with their ability to perform the functions of daily life.
-This is why anyone experiencing alcoholism shakes must speak with a doctor or medical professional about potential alcohol detox and treatment for alcoholism.
+This is why anyone experiencing shakes from alcohol withdrawal must speak with a doctor or medical professional about potential alcohol detox and treatment.

-Side Effects & Dangers of Experiencing Alcoholism Shakes
+Side Effects & Dangers of Alcohol Shakes

 Alcohol is a powerful central nervous system depressant, slowing down communication between the brain and the rest of the body.
 Unfortunately, this also causes a significant drop in energy levels and measurable brain activity.